KazuCocoa/flutter-appium/README.md

 # This repository

-This repository is for Flutter 1.x, mainly.
-Has not tested against Flutter 2.x
+This repository is for Flutter 1.0.
+Test apps are https://github.com/KazuCocoa/my_flutter_app2.

 This repository is for https://kazucocoa.wordpress.com/2018/02/28/flutterflutter-app-with-appium/ .
 This is really experimental and showcase.